 Thats why amputtees still feel pain when they have no limb there anymore.

 Medication is there to 'distract the nerves and muscles from over-reacting to pain.
-The more pain we feel, the more the nerves and muscles over-react as it tries to send us warnings to stop activity/deal with injury to the area below spinal cord injury level'.
+The more pain we feel, the more the nerves and muscles over-react as it tries to send us warnings to stop activity/deal with injury to the area below sci level'.

 Medicines are to the nerves, kind of like the equivalent of a good friend who takes a troubled loved one to the cinema, to distract their minds from the problem for a while, the problems still there, but it kind of dont seem to thought consuming for a while at least.

-Some incompletes need medicine because some of us have the same or more pain due to spinal cord injury than completes do.
+Some incompletes need medicine because some of us have the same or more pain due to sci than completes do.